Accounting Execution Package

 For founders who are tired of being the accounting system

-Accounting Execution Package by Brett J. Federer Accounting
+Accounting Execution Package by Brett J. Federer Accounting, APC

 This package is designed for situations where batched transactional execution, system integrity, and the close process must operate together without fragmentation across vendors, internal staff, or unclear handoffs.
 Work is performed within client-owned systems, based on client direction, and subject to client approval.
 This package does not provide CFO services, tax services, staff management, or operational decision-making.